jmrphy/media_civil_war/media_civil_war.md

 brief summary and critique of the general pacification theory, providing the basic rationale for why we should expect the relationship between mass media and civil war onset to be non-linear.
-The second section states the non-linear, war-before-peace theory and deduces one observable implication which is mutually exclusive with the general pacification theory and two which are not predicted by the general pacification theory.
+The second section states the non-linear, war-before-peace theory and deduces two observable implications which are mutually exclusive with the general pacification theory.
 The third section explains the data sources, variables, and modeling strategy.
 A fourth section discusses the results and a fifth section concludes.